Gbejniet is the traditional sheep’s milk cheese of Malta. We show you how easy it is to make your own Maltese cheese.

 - Draining trays (baking racks and trays work well)

 Add milk to saucepan, and whisk in milk powder (if using).
 Heat milk gently on stove until it reaches 38 degrees celcius.
-Lily just uses her finger (she’s a pro!) – the milk should be warm but not hot, just a little above body temperature.
+Lily just uses her finger (she’s a pro!).
+The milk should be warm but not hot, just a little above body temperature.

 Once set, scoop the curd into baskets sitting on a drip-tray over a collecting pan so you can save the whey.
+Sprinkle with salt.